rifan-refun/rifan-refun/README.md

 - 👋 Hi, I’m @rifan-refun
-- 👀 I’m interested in Machine Learning and Data Specialist
+- 👀 I’m interested in AI, Machine Learning and Software Engineering
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on any tech platform
 - 📫 How to reach me (@gwrefun)